FormidableLabs/victory-native-xl/website/docs/cartesian-chart.md

 For example, passing `padding={{ left: 20, right: 20 }}` will add 20 DIPs of space between the edges of the chart and where the line/bar/area graph will start.

-### `gridOptions`

-The `gridOptions` props is an object used to configure an optional chart grid, with the following fields:

-- `lineColor`: a `string` to specify the color of the grid lines.
-- `strokeColor`: a `number` to specify the stroke width of the grid lines.
-(TODO: Actually implement this...)

 ### `axisOptions`

 DOCS:TODO: